townie/fredrikaverpil.github.io/_posts/2016-08-17-compiling-pyside2.md

 docker run -ti -v $(pwd):/pyside ubuntu:16.04 bash
 ```

-You may want to start with an `apt-get update`, especially if you're in a Docker container.
+You may then want to perform an `apt-get update`, especially if you're in a Docker container.

 Make sure you've got `pip` (and its `wheel` package):